justinlovinger/optimal-rs/optimal-linesearch/README.md

 with breaking changes
 and infrequent releases.

-# optimal-steepest
+# optimal-linesearch

-Steepest descent optimizers.
+Line-search optimizers.

+Fixed step-size is included
+for being line-search-like.

 License: MIT